-Salty Dog Surf was founded in 1977 as a for profit by Ronald and Diane Doyle at the Brevard County Canova Dog Beach, Florida but it always had a charitable philosophy.
+Salty Dog Surf was founded in 1977 as a for-profit by Ronald and Diane Doyle at the Brevard County Canova Dog Beach, Florida but it always had a charitable philosophy.
 They had the idea of using Florida long boards to get dogs over their fear of the water and to teach them how to swim without life jackets.
 And let’s face it, a dog on a surfboard is pretty cool!
 Rather than surfing the break horizontally with surfboards, they surfed the white wash all the way down to the sand and the pups loved it!

 At the time, the original founders had no idea the term “Salty Dog” was also a colloquial name for Sailors and Marines.
 Salty Dog is nautical slang for an experienced sailor who has spent much of his life aboard a ship at sea.
 A salty dog is often given increased credibility by ship mates in matters pertaining to ship-board life and duties.
 Also known as an “Old Salt.”
 It is also the term for a US Marine whose rank doesn’t correspond with the amount of time that Marine served, especially a grunt.
 Rather than looking at the Marine’s rank to figure out how long they have been in for, their faded camouflage uniform is a better indicator.
 Marines with faded cammies are referred to as “Salty Dogs.”
 It wasn’t until 2004 with our current founders that the name saw the double meaning behind it.

-In 2003 our co-founder and Marine Corps veteran, Clinton Cimring, began standup paddleboarding (SUP) in Coronado, California prior to departing for Iraq that same year.
+In 2003 our Marine Corps veteran, Clinton Cimring, began standup paddleboarding (SUP) in Coronado, California prior to departing for Iraq that same year.
 It was actually the Navy Seals who originally brought paddle boarding over to the mainland from Hawaii at the Naval Amphibious Base Coronado and used the boards as part of their training and recreation.
 The boards were traditional paddleboards that they used military raft paddles with.
-It was those paddles which became the SUP paddles we use today.
+It was those paddles which became the SUP paddles used today.
 Clinton Cimring worked with the Seals while stationed at the Marine Corps Air Station Miramar.

 Meanwhile, across the state on the west coast of Florida Jodi Bratch opened Salty Dog Paddle in 2011 with the idea of giving a portion of the proceeds back to animals in emergency situations.
 Over the next few years, there were Salty Dog Paddle stores across the USA and the original Salty Dog Surf gifted Jodi the name.
 However, in 2013 in reaction to the sudden and unexpected loss of her beloved Italian Greyhound, Alfonzo, Jodi started the Fonzie Foundation.
 The nonprofit has the mission of assisting fur families and rescue groups with unexpected and emergency pet care and continues to provide financial relief to those who qualify as well as create awareness to animal cruelty, homeless animals, and animal-friendly and sustainable products.
 After the loss of Alfonzo, Jodi contacted the rescue she originally adopted Alfonzo from to see if they might be able to use the 30 years of goodwill associated with the name.
 She wanted to give 100% of the proceeds from the business to help animals like Alfonzo in emergency situations.
 That same year one the of the volunteers at the rescue, Clinton Cimring learned about Alfonzo.

-During its first year as a public charity, Salty Dog saw its most successful fundraiser to date called Barks, Babes & Brews.
+During its first year as a public charity, Salty Dog saw its most successful fundraiser to date called Barks, Babes & Brews (now Barks, Babes & Bros), which was once again sponsored by Anheuser-Busch and featured the late Evie AKA Spuds MacKenzie as its Chairdog.
 Barks, Babes & Brews was a celebrity Bachelor and Bachelorette Auction that took place at Renegades Country Bar in West Palm Beach in December 2015.
 The event boasted celebrity contestants including the Prince of Rome – Lorenzo Borghese, TV Life Coach – Kelly Hanner, and ABC’s the Bachelorette and Bachelor in Paradise contestant – Ryan Beckett.
-Thanks to their support we raised $13,000 without any expenses of any kind and the entire amount was donated to Tri-County Animal Rescue in Boca Raton for the medical treatment of dogs in distress.
-Since then our founder, Clinton Cimring, has appeared on National Geographic and Animal Planet.
-Our apparel items have been spotted on celebrities like Taylor Swift, Nicky Hilton Rothschild, James Mccoy Taylor.
-In 2017 the original Salty Dog shirt was worn on Season 12 of the FXX TV Show It’s Always Sunny in Philadelphia by Mac who is played by Rob McElhenney, who is a Salty Dog supporter.
+Thanks to their support the charity raised $13,000 without any expenses of any kind and the entire amount was donated to Tri-County Animal Rescue in Boca Raton for the medical treatment of dogs in distress.
+In its second year “Barks, Babes, and Bros” was named the Best Western Themed charity event in South Florida in 2017 by Jupiter Magazine.
+It was broadcast as part of ABC’s Networks show, Bachelor in Paradise.